jerdog/streamlining-devex-slidev/slides.md

 - Implement code reviews and peer validation early in dev process

 <!--
-- Integrate automated testing and validation into the pipeline templates to ensure that standardized configurations produce expected results.
-- Implement code reviews and peer validation to catch configuration errors early in the development process.
+- Integrate automated testing and validation into the pipeline templates so your standardized configurations produce expected results.
+And catch errors early in the dev process by implementing code reviews and peer validation.
 -->

 ---